Brooke Bond: History

 Brooke Bond & Company was founded by Arthur Brooke, who was born at 6 George Street, Ashton-under-Lyne, Lancashire, England, in 1845.
-In 1869, he opened his first tea shop at 23 Market Street, Manchester.
+In 1869, he opened his first teahouse at 23 Market Street, Manchester.
 Brooke chose the business name because it was his 'bond' to his customers to provide quality teas, hence Brooke Bond.
 The firm expanded into wholesale tea sales in the 1870s.

 In 1903, Brooke Bond launched Red Label in British India.

 In 1908 Brooke Bond set up the Berkshire Printing Company Ltd, based in Reading, as the company’s printing division for tea packeting of its products and, notably, the tea cards which they contained.
 This also expanded from the 1930s to include production of playing cards by high quality lithography.

 The company opened a packing factory in Goulston Street, Stepney, London, in 1911.

-Brooke Bond's most famous brand is PG Tips, launched in 1930.
+Brooke Bond's most famous brand is PG Tips, launched under the name Pre-Gest-Tea in 1930.

 By 1957, Brooke Bond was probably the largest tea company in the world, with one third share of both the British and Indian tea markets.

+In 1972, Brooke Bond launched Laojee in Sri Lanka.

 The company merged with Liebig in 1968, becoming Brooke Bond Liebig, which was acquired by Unilever in 1984.
-The Brooke Bond name was significantly decreased by Unilever, however, the Brooke Bond tea brand was reintroduced on sale in 2019 in the UK after a 20 year absence.
+The Brooke Bond name was significantly decreased by Unilever, however, the Brooke Bond tea brand was temporarily reintroduced on sale in 2019 in the UK, for its 150th anniversary, after a 20 year absence.

 Gold Crown Foods Ltd was licensed by Unilever to use the Brooke Bond name for the Brooke Bond 'D' and Brooke Bond Choicest brands.
-Today, the licence for D Tea is held by Typhoo, who used to sell it through their website – it had identical packaging to before minus the words 'Brooke Bond', although it is not currently available.
-It was also regularly sold across Britain in Poundland stores.
-The Brooke Bond brand is still used in other countries, especially in India.
-In Pakistan, Brooke Bond Supreme is the number-one-selling tea brand.
-Unilever markets it as being stronger than its Lipton Yellow Label blend.
+Today, the licence for D Tea is held by Typhoo, who used to sell it through their website – it had identical packaging to before without the words 'Brooke Bond', although it is not currently available.

+Unilever reached an agreement in November 2021 to sell the majority of its tea business to private equity firm CVC Capital Partners for €4.5 billion.
+This included the Brooke Bond brand except where Unilever retained its use for tea in India, Nepal, and Indonesia.
+The sale was completed in July 2022, with the new company named Lipton Teas and Infusions.

+In Pakistan, Brooke Bond Supreme is the number-one-selling tea brand and is marketed by Lipton Teas and Infusions as being stronger than its Lipton Yellow Label blend.

 In North America Brooke Bond's primary product was Red Rose Tea.
-Red Rose is still sold by Ekaterra in Canada, but in the United States is now marketed by Redco Foods.
+Red Rose is still sold by Lipton Teas and Infusions in Canada, and by Redco Foods, a subsidiary of Teekanne, in the United States.

-The Brooke Bond factory is at Trafford Park near Manchester.
+The Brooke Bond factory at Trafford Park near Manchester has produced PG Tips since 1930.
+Now part of Lipton Teas and Infusions, it also produces Pukka herbal teas.